drocheam/optrace/docs/source/usage/gui.rst

 * properties about the rays/points currently shown
 * cardinal points and other paraxial properties of the lenses and the whole lens setup
-* properties of and objects inside the |Raytracer| class
+* properties of the |Raytracer| class
 * available presets
 * |TraceGUI| properties
 * |TraceGUI| scene properties

-All property values are a read-only snapshot, to update the values click on the ``Update`` button.
+All displayed property values are a read-only snapshot.
+To update the values, click on the ``Update`` button.
 Navigate the tabs to switch to different trees.

 .. figure:: ../images/ui_property_browser.png